redspark-io/RSRealmHelper/README.md

 ```

 ### RealmHelper Instances
-The RealmHelper Instances allow you to create a instance of realm to a specific purposes, you can create a default, custom or inMemory instance, but only default and custom instances uses a crypto.
+The RealmHelper Instances allows you to create an instance of realm to specific purposes, you can create a default, custom or inMemory instance, but only default and custom instances uses crypto.

 Create a RealmHelper on your local data manager class to manage objects on database.
 You can create a default instance of database.
 ```swift
 let realmHelper = RealmHelper()